 |ACA #1: |

-Utilize digital platforms such as webpages and social media sites as an alternative marketing platform to reach a wider potential customer base.
+Utilize digital platforms such as webpages and social media sites as alternative marketing platforms to reach a wider potential customer base.

 – Provide analytical tools to evaluate ad reach and performance

-– An easier and more convenient platform to communicate with potential customers and address their queries and concerns
+– A more accessible and more convenient platform to communicate with potential customers and address their queries and concerns

 – Maximize reach to potential customers anywhere

-– Time-consuming and difficult to learn due to changes in trends and strategies
+– Time-consuming and challenging to learn due to changes in trends and strategies

-– Increasing market competition as many businesses are already using digital platforms as well.
+– Increasing market competition as many businesses also use digital platforms.

 – Negative feedback reflected in the digital platform could affect people’s perception of the firm